Giselle Juarez (softball)

-Giselle "G" Juarez (born March 23, 1998) is an American, former collegiate All-American softball pitcher.
+Giselle "G" Lizette Juarez-Presley (born March 23, 1998) is an American, former collegiate All-American softball pitcher.
 She played college softball at Oklahoma and Arizona State.
+She is currently an assistant coach for UConn.

 Early life

 Juarez attended Mountain Ridge High School in Glendale, Arizona, where she finished her career with a 1.78 earned run average (ERA), 371 strikeouts and a .168 opponent batting average.
 She led her team to back-to-back state championship appearances in 2014 and 2015, including Mountain Ridge's first state championship appearance in 2014.
 She was ranked No. 45 by FloSoftball in the 2016 class.

 College career

 Freshman year

 Juarez began her collegiate career at Arizona State.
 As a freshman, she recorded a 2.79 ERA in 90 1/3 innings, with 81 strikeouts, and 30 walks.
 She recorded a season-best 11 strikeouts against Illinois State on February 17, 2017.
 Following the season, she was named All-Pac 12 honorable mention.